St George's CE Primary School

 Gresley Church – A Church at the heart of the Community seeking to be: Rooted in Scripture, Relational, & Abundantly Generous.

 Unfortunately, the local Church, St George and St Mary's is currently closed.
-We maintain our links with the church through Rev. Mike Firbank, who is also a trustee with Embark.
-Mike regularly comes into school to lead assemblies.
+We maintain our links with the church through Rev. Mike Firbank, who is also a trustee of Embark.
+Mike regularly comes into school to lead Worship.
 We are also visited each term by the local Christian Assembly Team.

 If you would like to find out more about our local Church, and get involved, click here.